Kozea/Radicale/DOCUMENTATION.md

 user: .+
 collection: {user}/[^/]+
 permissions: rw

+# Allow reading and writing the collection named "common" for people in
+# certain LDAP groups
+[groupcal]
+groups: members,directors
+collection: common
+permission: rw
 ```

 The titles of the sections are ignored (but must be unique).
 The keys `user`
 and `collection` contain regular expressions, that are matched against the
 username and the path of the collection.
 Permissions from the first
 matching section are used.
 If no section matches, access gets denied.

+The `groups` key can be used to provide a comma-separated list of LDAP groups
+which should be matched for access.
+In case a section has both `user` and
+`groups`, either one matching will allow access in that section.

 The username is empty for anonymous users.
 Therefore, the regex `.+` only
 matches authenticated users and `.*` matches everyone (including anonymous